Open Network

 What is Applied Behavior Analysis (ABA)?

-ABA is a form of highly effective service delivered by Behavior Consultants and Behavior Health Technicians with specialized training and experience.
-ABA is considered the gold standard for supporting children with Autism and other neurodevelopmental differences.
-ABA helps children learn new skills, such as how to communicate, interact socially, and do more things for themselves.
-ABA is also recommended to help decrease problem behaviors that result from children having these types of skills deficits.
+ABA is a highly effective service delivered by Behavior Consultants (BC) and Behavioral Health Technicians (BHT) with specialized training and experience.
+ABA is considered the gold standard for supporting children with autism spectrum disorder (ASD) and other neurodevelopmental differences.
+ABA helps children learn new skills, such as communicating, interacting socially, and doing more things for themselves.
+ABA is also recommended to help decrease problem behaviors resulting from children having these skills deficits.
 All staff who provide ABA services are overseen by a Board-Certified Behavior Analyst (BCBA) at the provider agency.

 The following licenses and conditions are needed to apply: